 The idea that responsible travelers can and should support social enterprises on the road is a fundamental notion to this entire site, and to the book I published in 2012, The Volunteer Traveler’s Handbook.
-But for those unfamiliar with the term social enterprise, let’s examine what it means and how this type of travel often affects more change than traditional forms of service like international volunteering.
+But for those unfamiliar with the term social enterprise—especially how social enterprise and travel intersect—let’s examine what it means and how this type of travel often affects more change than traditional forms of service, like international volunteering.

 Social Enterprise: A social enterprise sells good or services and uses a portion of the profits to reinvest in the local community by addressing social issues, improving locals’ quality of life, conserving natural resources and the environment, preserving the community’s cultural integrity, and more.
 The social enterprise holds its strong underlying mission above financial gain, investors, or traditional commercial business ideals.
 Instead, the common good is the primary focus and when a social enterprise succeeds, so to does the local society.

-This is my definition, but there are a lot of others that offer nuance and highlight different facets of the social enterprise concept (the Wikipedia page has a long look at all of those other circumstances).
-This definition is simplest to relate social enterprise and travel.
+This is my definition, but there are many others that offer more nuance while highlight different facets of the social enterprise concept (the Wikipedia page has a long look at all of those other circumstances).
+This definition is simplest one to connect how social enterprise and travel can become a powerful joint tool for responsible travelers.
 And in relating this back to travel, since 2008 I have slowly traveled and volunteered all over the world.
-And on these travels I came to understand that it is often the mere act of tourism and community-level support in developing nations that has the largest positive impact on the people in these places I visited — even more than volunteering.
+And on these travels I came to understand that it is often the mere act of tourism and community-level support in developing nations that has the largest positive impact on the people in these places I visited—much more so than international volunteering.

 What Types of Travel Businesses are Social Enterprises?